Back to blog

 Can I use LinkedIn automation with a free LinkedIn account?

 Yes, most tools work with free LinkedIn accounts.
 However, free accounts have lower daily search limits and cannot use Sales Navigator filters.
-The prospecting quality is significantly better with a Sales Navigator subscription ($99/month), which provides advanced search filters, InMail credits, and access to profiles outside your network.
+The prospecting quality is significantly better with a Sales Navigator subscription, which provides advanced search filters, InMail credits, and access to profiles outside your network.
 If LinkedIn outreach is a serious revenue channel, Sales Navigator is a necessary investment.

 How do I warm up a LinkedIn account for automation?